elisoyoungkim/graph-reduction/README.md

-# Title:  On the Semantics of Queries over Graphs with Uncertainty
+# On the Semantics of Queries over Graphs with Uncertainty

 ## ABSTRACT